dmbarbour/glas/docs/GlasNamespaces.md

 ## Design Overview

-Lambda calculus can express namespaces, e.g. a `let x = X in E` becomes `((λx.E) X)`.
-However, such namespaces are second-class in the lambda calculus.
-We can extend the lambda calculus with reification of the environment, a means to integrate environments into the namespace, and more explicit control of a namespace.
+Lambda calculus can express namespaces, e.g. a `let x = X in Expr` becomes `((λx.Expr) X)`.
+However, namespaces are second-class in the lambda calculus.
+I propose to extend lambda calculus with first-class environments.

+First, we can reify the environment.
+The program can generate an abstract record `{ "x" = x, "y" = y, ... }` for all names in scope.
+For binding, we can introduce `((ν"Prefix".Body) Env)`, binding "PrefixName" in Body to "Name" in Env.
+This shadows a prefix like lambdas shadow names.
+A simple record accessor can be expressed via empty prefix `((ν.name) Env)`.
+For control, we introduce translations that modify a subprogram's view of its current environment, also influencing the reified environment key names.

-Base Lambda Calculus:
+Lambda Calculus:

 * *application* - provide an argument
 * *arg binding* - bind argument to name in body